pouyakary/lygia/README.md

     . [webpack glsl plugin (local bundle)](https://github.com/grieve/webpack-glsl-loader) by Ryan Grieve that import local `.glsl` dependencies through webpack.

 * It's **very granular**.
 One function per file.
 The file and the function share the same name, namely: `myFunc.glsl` contains `myFunct()`.
-There are some files that just include a collection of files inside a folder with the same name.
+And there exporting files that only include paths to other files.
 For example:

 ```
     color/blend.glsl